 Northland Pioneer College seeks to provide reasonable accommodations for individuals with disabilities.
 A reasonable accommodation is assistance or changes to a position or workplace that will enable an employee to do his or her job despite having a disability.
 Under the Americans with Disabilities Act (ADA), employers are required to provide reasonable accommodations to qualified employees with disabilities.
 Under the ADA, people with disabilities are required to meet the same quality and quantity standards as other employees.
-For more information, contact: Disabilities Resource & Access Coordinator 928-536-6246.
+For more information, contact the Director of Employee Relations and Staffing at (928)524-7470.